bran-deb/crm-crud-rest-jt/README.md

 > - JavaScript

 ## 💾 Features
-> - a crm with crud and rest
+> - a crm with crud and rest api in JSON server